 First some background.
-For my regular blog visitors, it’s no secret that I’ve been laboring in my spare time (and more intensely the past year or so) on a book.
+For my regular blog visitors, it’s no secret that I’ve labored in my spare time (and more intensely the past year or so) on a book.
 It relates a drama that takes place behind closed doors in households around the world.
-It offers a personal look at what happens when the babies don’t come — but that’s just the beginning.
+It offers a personal look at the darkness that falls when the babies don’t come.
+But that’s just the beginning.

-When the protagonist (aka me) slowly discovers that her body has failed her, her world turns upside down.
-Relationships, self-image and plans for the future are thrown into turmoil.
-After accepting her biological failure she begrudgingly looks to science to help “right” her and put her on a path to (finally) starting her family …
+When the protagonist (aka me) slowly discovers her body has failed her, her world turns upside down.
+Relationships, self-image and plans for the future devolve into turmoil.
+After accepting biological failure she begrudgingly looks to science to help “right” her.
+She hopes IVF will (finally) put her on a path to starting her family.

-… only to have science fail her.
-(Lots of the “f” word here, but not the “f” word used by Brits and Irish alike as a verb, adjective, adverb and any other part of speech you’d care to mention.)
+Only science fails her.
+(Lots of the “f” word here.
+However, it’s not the “f” word used by Brits and Irish alike as a verb, adjective, adverb and any other part of speech you’d care to mention.)

-I don’t know about you but I’ve always found stories that challenge me, that bring to light a different kind of outcome help cultivate a deeper understanding of the human experience.
-I’m clearly biased but I tend to learn more when things don’t turn out as expected.
+I don’t know about you, but I’ve always relished stories that challenge me.
+Stories that bring to light a different kind of outcome help cultivate a deeper understanding of the human experience.
+I’m clearly biased, but I learn more when things don’t turn out as expected.

-Now I know that by infertility blogging standards, I’m in a small category and that in not succeeding with IVF I am most infertile women’s worst nightmare, but our decision to end treatment was not about choosing failure.
-It was about choosing to be free from what had become a destructive reproductive bondage.
+Now I know that by infertility blogging standards, I’m in a small category and that in not succeeding with IVF I am most infertile women’s worst nightmare.

-Stopping all medical and new age-y yoga, herbal, acupuncture interventions was not without its own costs.
+The decision to end all medical and new age-y yoga, herbal, acupuncture interventions was not without costs.
 It raised a new set of fears.
-After years of efforts aimed at one and only one outcome (getting pregnant), the idea of allowing another option to take shape was emotionally taxing — aided and abetted by a host of unknowns.
+After years of efforts aimed at one and only one outcome (getting pregnant), the idea of allowing another option to take shape was emotionally taxing.
+Further, it surfaced a host of unknowns.